 What is Vitamin E?

-We often think of vitamin E as a singular nutrient.
-However, vitamin E is actually the collective name for a group of eight fat-soluble compounds: alpha-, beta-, gamma-, and delta-tocopherol, and alpha-, beta-, gamma-, and delta-tocotrienol.
+Vitamin E is the collective name for a group of eight fat-soluble compounds: alpha-, beta-, gamma-, and delta-tocopherol, and alpha-, beta-, gamma-, and delta-tocotrienol.

 Internally, vitamin E has powerful antioxidant effects, helping to defend against harm from free radicals.
 It also plays an important role in immune function, and helps form red blood cells and widen the blood vessels to prevent clots.